 To make meaningful strength gains, the movement must be done with the proper amount of weight for a limited number of repetitions.

 Weight training for women does not mean building a man's body -- unless that is your goal.

 No-No #1 NEVER use weights when you are doing waist exercises!

-There are waist exercises and movements that keep those muscles strong and create a girdle without building them up.
-Keep a lookout for my upcoming guides!
+There are alternative waist exercises and movements that can keep those muscles functionally strong and create a girdle without building them up.

 Using weights for waist exercises is great for men because good male symmetry includes a fairly straight, thick waist – not one that curves inward.

-I cannot stress this enough.
-Unless your sport requires that you build super-strong muscles along your waist, if some trainer tells you to use weights, just say “NO!”
+I can't stress this enough.
+Unless your sport requires super-strong muscles along your waist, if some trainer tells you to use weights, just say “NO!”